Ron Weaver (American football): Second college career

-After failing to make the Montreal team in the World League in 1990, Weaver went to work at the family liquor store.
-Two years later, he was asked to serve as an unpaid assistant coach to the defensive backs.
+After failing to make the Montreal Machine in the World League of American Football in 1990, Weaver went to work at the family liquor store.
+Two years later, he served as an unpaid assistant defensive backs coach.
 The experience coaching led him to believe he could still play football.
 A chance meeting with a 20-year-old purchaser for Weyerhaeuser at both the liquor store and lifting weights named Joel McKelvey gave him an idea.
 Weaver enrolled Los Angeles Pierce College under an assumed name and a different date of birth, using the name and Social Security number of McKelvey while claiming to be a high school graduate of 1990 (McKelvey had never played football due to his Jewish faith meaning he would not play on the Sabbath).
 Weaver worked a job under his real name at Chart House in Malibu while playing at Pierce under the fake name.
 Changing positions to cornerback, he played two seasons at Pierce before transferring to Texas, where he was recruited by the defensive backs coach and claimed his age was 23 instead of 30.
 Weaver also joined the team after photos had already been taken for the team media guide.
 He eventually received a full scholarship, and he chose to major in kinesiology.
 He recorded one return for nine yards.

 Reportedly, Weaver was not caught until he told a reporter that he planned to write a book about his scheme.
 He was not exposed until the day before the December 1995 Sugar Bowl, when The Salinas Californian, acting on an anonymous tip, revealed his real name and age.
 A promise to produce a birth certificate came to nothing, and he disappeared shortly before the game.
 The Longhorns lost to Virginia Tech; several players later said they were badly shaken by the discovery that one of their teammates was an imposter.